lezetho/adb/README.md

 This project is a Node.js application that schedules regular backups of MySQL databases and sends notifications to a Discord channel via webhook upon completion.
 It utilizes the `node-schedule` library for scheduling and `axios` for sending HTTP requests.

+**Important:** This script should be run on the actual machine where the databases are located.
+It is not designed to be executed in a Pterodactyl environment.

 ## Features

 - **Scheduled Backups**: Automatically backs up databases at a specified interval.